 In the morning, I enjoyed a fresh-brewed cup of coffee as the sun rose.
 And in the evening, I looked in awe as elk grazed on ranch land in the distance.

-The ranch is also home to a wedding venue and an additional two-story vacation rental, The Ranch House.
-Hunting groups will be interested in reserving guided high-fence hunts at the ranch with Kansas Trophy Outfitters.
+The ranch is also home to a wedding venue and an additional two-story vacation rental,

 It’s rare to find an exceptional, rural getaway where the host has anticipated your every need.
 My stay at the cabin checked every box.